michaelelim/portfolio-gatsby/src/posts/hello.md

 "Hello there" Welcome to the Gatsby version of my portfolio.

+> I'm a recently hired job developer!
-> I'm a business process and web developer!\
+> I'm also a business process developer
+> And a web developer!\
 > However, I'm also a digital marketer,\
 > and a project and content manager,\
 > and a parent,\